-- (a) When the protest committee finds that deviations in excess of tolerances specified in the class rules were caused by damage or normal wear and do not improve the performance of the boat, it shall not penalize her.
-However, the boat shall not race again until the deviations have been corrected, except when the protest committee decides there is or has been no reasonable opportunity to do so. - (b) When the protest committee is in doubt about the meaning of a class rule, it shall refer its questions, together with the relevant facts, to an authority responsible for interpreting the rule.
-In

-- making its decision, the committee shall be bound by the reply of the authority. - (c) When a boat is penalized under a class rule and the protest committee decides that the boat also broke the same rule in earlier races in the same event, the penalty may be imposed for all such races.
-No further protest is necessary. - (d) When a boat penalized under a class rule states in writing that she intends to appeal, she may compete in subsequent races without changes to the boat.
+- (a) When the protest committee finds that deviations in excess of tolerances specified in the class rules were caused by damage or normal wear and do not improve the performance of the board, it shall not penalize her.
+However, the board shall not race again until the deviations have been corrected, except when the protest committee decides there is or has been no reasonable opportunity to do so. - (b) When the protest committee is in doubt about a matter concerning the measurement of a board, the meaning of a class rule, or damage to a board, it shall refer its questions, together with the relevant facts, to an authority responsible for interpreting the rule.
+In making its decision, the committee shall be bound by the reply of the authority. - (c) When a board is penalized under a class rule and the protest committee decides that the board also broke the same rule in earlier races in the same event, the penalty may be imposed for all such races.
+No further protest is necessary. - (d) When a board penalized under a class rule states in writing that she intends to appeal, she may compete in subsequent races without changes to the board.
 However, if she fails to appeal or the appeal is decided against her, she shall be disqualified without a further hearing from all subsequent races in which she competed. - (e) Measurement costs arising from a protest involving a class rule shall be paid by the unsuccessful party unless the protest committee decides otherwise.